TatyanaFilimonova/home-work-14/README.md

 # home-work-14

-Web scrapping apps powered by Scrapy.
-Used 2 Spyders that connected to a set of pipeline functions.
+Web scrapping app powered by Scrapy.
+Source for scrapping https://quotes.toscrape.com/

+Used 2 Spyders that connected to a set of pipeline functions:

+- clear data from quotes, line-breaks
+- structuring data
+- save data to DB

 **Spiders:**